system76/docs/_articles/pop-live-disk.md

 ![Select Pop!_OS iso](/images/pop-live-disk/popsicle-image-selection.png)

-Next you select the drive that you want to use, the name of the drive most likely will be the brand name like SanDisk or Kingston.
+Next, select the drive that you want to use, the name of the drive most likely will be the brand name like SanDisk or Kingston.

 ![Popsicle Flash Drive Selected](/images/pop-live-disk/popsicle-drive-selection.png)